csci104/site/labs/lab0/toolchain-gcloud.md

 ### Create the file

-In the Cloud Shell terminal:
+In the Cloud Shell terminal at the bottom of the screen (click `View..Terminal` if you do not see a Terminal), run:

 ```bash
 nano ~/.customize_environment
 ```

-Paste the following **exact contents**:
+Paste in the following contents **exactly** (you may need to right-click in the terminal area).

 ```sh
 echo "Sourcing CS104 tools"